Polarisfour/DecisionTree/README.md

 ## Results

 On my dataset:
-- Gain Ratio tree achieved ~XX% F1 on test data
+- Gain Ratio tree achieved ~0.84 F1 on test data
-- Gini Index tree achieved ~YY% F1 on test data
+- Gini Index tree achieved ~0.78 F1 on test data

 (Replace XX/YY with your actual numbers after you run it.)